ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    * If the AIF format is used, each scope entry is encoded as per {{RFC9237}}.
 If a scope entry expresses a set of roles to take in a group as per this document, the object identifier "Toid" specifies the group name and MUST be encoded as a CBOR text string, while the permission set "Tperm" specifies the roles that the Client wishes to take in the group.

       The AIF format is the default format for application profiles of this specification, and is preferable for those that aim for a compact encoding of scope.
-This is desirable especially for application profiles defining several roles, with the Client possibly requesting for multiple roles combined.
+This is desirable especially for application profiles defining several roles, with the Client possibly asking for multiple roles combined.

       {{cddl-ex-0}} shows an example in CDDL notation {{RFC8610}} where scope uses the AIF format.